citation-cosmograph/citation-constellation/README.md

 For the full methodology, conceptual foundations, tool landscape comparison, discussion of responsible research assessment alignment, and detailed limitations analysis, see the accompanying research paper:

-**"Where Do Your Citations Come From?
-Citation-Constellation: A Free, Open-Source, No-Code, and Auditable Tool for Citation Network Decomposition with Complementary BARON and HEROCON Scores"**
+Alam, M. U. (2026).
+Where Do Your Citations Come From?
+Citation-Constellation: A Free, Open-Source, No-Code, and Auditable Tool for Citation Network Decomposition with Complementary BARON and HEROCON Scores. <a href="https://arxiv.org/abs/2603.24216" target="_blank" 'style="color: #d4af37; text-decoration: none; border-bottom: 1px solid rgba(212, 175, 55, 0.3);"> arXiv:2603.24216</a> [cs.DL].

 Mahbub Ul Alam.
 SciLifeLab Data Centre, Uppsala University, Sweden.